damienleee/screening_electrolyte_additives/README.md

-# screening_electrolyte_additives
-This repository holds the codes used for the paper
+This repository holds the codes used for the paper "Machine Learning-Assisted Bayesian Optimization for Efficient Discovery of Additives for Dendrite-free Lithium Metal Batteries".